The latest and best Cordless Vacuum Cleaners

 It works well if kept clear but is a messy horrible job to clean

-properly.
 The Dyson filter stays much cleaner and needs cleaning or changing less often.

 New model is much improved with a see thru dust bin and improved Li-ion batteries